turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 ### Semantic HTML

-There are two different elements that are semantically neutral: `span` and `div` elements Semantic html is very important for 3 reasons:
+There are two different elements that are semantically neutral: Those are `span` and `div` elements.
+Avoid using them except in instances that are purely for styling.

+Semantic html is very important for 3 reasons:
 1. developer empathy - It makes code much easier to read and debug
 2. accessibility - It allows screen readers to move through the web page seamlessly